parthshethia786/chatapp-dotnetAspire-AzureOpenAI/README.md

 Let’s create a new Azure Open AI service instance using Azure Developer CLI:

-- If you do not have Azure Developer CLI installed, you can install it on Windows using winget or visit the page to perform download:
+- If you do not have Azure Developer CLI installed, you can install it on Windows using winget or visit the page to perform the download:
   - <code>winget install microsoft.azd</code>
   - https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/install-azd?tabs=winget-windows%2Cbrew-mac%2Cscript-linux&pivots=os-windows
 - In Visual Studio, open the <code>Developer Powershell</code> (<code>View -> Terminal</code>).